vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

 1. Click **OK**

-> **Note** You may need to publish a second time, only this time changing the publish to remove existing files.
-You may get the echo bot service otherwise when you test below.
+> **Note** Depending on the path you took to get to this lab, you may need to publish a second time otherwise you may get the echo bot service otherwise when you test below.
+Republish the bot, only this time change the publish settings to remove existing files.

 ## Lab 9.2: Setting up the Direct Line channel